hzhou/MyDef/README.md

 0. Dependency:

         perl -- base language
-        make, sh, git -- covenience requirement, only tested with GNU make, bash vim -- optional, but you need an editor that supports indentation, syntax, and short-cut keys
+        make, sh, git -- convenience requirement, only tested with GNU make, bash vim -- optional, but you need an editor that supports indentation, syntax, and short-cut keys

 1. MyDef currently is in perl.
-First setup a custome installation environment:
+First setup a custom installation environment:

         PATH=$PATH:$HOME/bin
         PERL5LIB=$HOME/lib/perl5